zdellaert/LaserCoral/code/WGBS-bioinf.md

 Takeaways:
 - There are 3 DMLs, 0 of which occur in gene bodies (DMGs)
 - No DMGs exist in this dataset post-filtering, so none of these overlap with DEGs
+- Only 332 genes remain in the dataset with methylation data post-filtering

 ![alt text](09-MethylKit-ConvFilt_files/figure-gfm/unnamed-chunk-25-1.png) ![alt text](09-MethylKit-ConvFilt_files/figure-gfm/unnamed-chunk-22-1.png)